apache/druid/docs/design/router.md

 To enable routing of SQL queries, set `druid.router.sql.enable` to `true` (`false` by default).
 The broker service for a given SQL query is resolved using only the provided Router strategies.
 If not resolved using any of the strategies, the Router uses the `defaultBrokerServiceName`.
-This behaviour is slightly different from native queries where the Router first tries to resolve the broker service using strategies, then load rules and finally using the `defaultBrokerServiceName` if still not resolved.
+This behavior is slightly different from native queries where the Router first tries to resolve the broker service using strategies, then load rules and finally using the `defaultBrokerServiceName` if still not resolved.